 Porto Covo became a parish only in 1984 and is included in the municipality of Sines.
-Besides being a fishing village, Porto Covo is also a tourist attraction, with its fine white sand beaches.
+Besides being a fishing village, Porto Covo is also a pole of tourist interest, with its beaches of fine white sand.
 Its waters are transparent and rich in tasty fish that delight visitors.

-Start by listening to Rui Veloso’s song (which was and still is an important contribution to the promotion of the town).
-Then read a bit of the history of the village (topic at the end of this article).
-Walk through the small streets of the parish, drop your mobile phone and enter a café.
-Listen to the residents talking.
-Let time run out and talk a bit with the locals.
+Start by listening to Rui Veloso’s song (which was and still is an important contribution to the promotion of the village).
+Then read a bit about the history of the village (topic at the end of this article).
+Walk through the small streets of the parish, put down your cell phone and go into a café.
+Listen to the residents talk.
+Let the time go by and talk a little with the locals.

 WHERE IS PORTO COVO?